 Pay Monthly & Pay As You Go.
 Orange will unlock your iPhone for £20.42 providing you’re the original owner of the phone.
 You’ll need to have had your phone for at least six months.
-The £20.42 unlocking fee can either be charged to your credit card, debit card, Pay Monthly bill or Pay As You Go airtime balance.
+The £20.42 unlocking fee will either be charged to your next Pay Monthly bill or your Pay As You Go airtime balance.
 You’ll need to be a current Orange customer, so remember to unlock your phone before cancelling the contract or changing mobile network.

 Many readers have experienced problems when unlocking an iPhone from Orange.
 However, there have been some success stories too.
 Please see the comments below for more discussion and information.
 If you’ve had any experiences with unlocking an iPhone from Orange (good or bad), we’d love to hear from you.

 How do I unlock an iPhone from Three?

 Pay Monthly & Pay As You Go.
 Three can unlock your iPhone at any time.
 To request an unlock, fill out the form on Three’s website.
 There is no charge for this service.
 The details you provide on the form must match up exactly with those on your Three account (i.e. you’ll need to provide the details of the bill payer).

 If you don’t currently have an active account at Three, you can unlock your iPhone by first ordering a free SIM card.
 Activate the SIM card before filling out the unlocking form.
 You don’t need to be the original owner of the device.